Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Can property investment directly lead to citizenship in Serbia?

-The typical timeline from initial property purchase to citizenship eligibility in Serbia is at least 6 to 7 years: 3 years of temporary residence to qualify for permanent residence, then 3 more years of permanent residence before you can apply for citizenship, plus processing time.
+The typical timeline from your initial property purchase to citizenship eligibility in Serbia is roughly 6 years: 3 years of continuous temporary residence to qualify for permanent residency, then 3 years of permanent residence before you can apply for Serbian citizenship.

 Is citizenship automatic after long-term residency in Serbia?